openCSMP/openCSMP/README.txt

 Please start with the source code of the examples which required data from the respective /data directory.

+Compile the libraries in versions for debugging and running the code.
-How the libraries were compiled (S.K.M., 8-3-2017), define DEBUG for the debug and NDEBUG for the release editions.
-Note that the debug version contains many assert statements that will safe-guard you in the development of new code.
+For the former define DEBUG and NDEBUG for the release version.
+Note that the debug version contains many assert statements that will safe-guard you when developing new code, highlighting when assumptions made in the design of CSMP are violated.
-These are not contained in the release version.
+These are not contained in the release version, which merely error handles the contained and throws csmp::Exception and standard exception objects.

+Compilation with the commercial Algebraic Multigrid Solver for Systems (SAMG), Fraunhofer Gesellschaft, Germany, Provide the compiler with the flags

+-DCSMP_WITH_SAMG_SOLVER -DSAMG_MULTIPLE_INSTANCES -DSAMG_UNIX_LINUX -DSAMG_LCASE_USCORE

+Compilation for different platforms;

 Apple:
 ======

--DCSMP_WITH_SAMG_SOLVER
- -DSAMG_MULTIPLE_INSTANCES -DSAMG_UNIX_LINUX -DSAMG_LCASE_USCORE -DPYRAMID_TRIANGULAR_FACETS
+ -DPYRAMID_TRIANGULAR_FACETS
 -march=core2 \
 -std=c++14
  -stdlib=libc++ -Wno-c++98-compat -Wno-c++98-compat-pedantic -Wno-float-equal